inesa-vasserman/rating-component/README.md

 You only need two files: `index.jsx` and `main.jsx`.
 If you know how to break the UI down into components, feel free to have separate files.
 It is ok to start with just one file (big component) as `<App>`.
 This component should have all the behaviour of `design/design.png` rating component.

+## Package

+Make sure to use commands `pn dev` to run to development environment and compile your application using `rollup`.

 ## HTML

 The expected `html` that you can AND `must` use: